 Spiaggia di Praia di Vinci from onboard (photo credit to Giovanni Arena)

-Le Formiche are located opposite the south-west coast of the island of Lipari.
+Le Formiche is located opposite the southwest coast of the island of Lipari.
 They are outcropping rocks belonging to a shoal.

 Cliffs by Le Formiche (photo credit to Giovanni Arena)

 It can be challenging to sail from the west so I recommend sailing to the east.
 It is possible to anchor a little further north in front of the majestic rock on a sandy bottom that ranges from 8 to 15 metres to enjoy the unspoilt scenery of the coloured walls, countless caves, passages and tunnels.
 The volcanic rock arch of Punta Perciato, shaped by the sea and the wind, is also impressive."